radiantearth/stac-browser/README.md

 By default, client-side COG rendering is enabled.
 A server-side fallback is provided via the [tiles.rdnt.io](https://github.com/radiantearth/tiles.rdnt.io) project, which serves publicly accessible COGs as tile layers.

+### displayGeoTiffByDefault

+If set to `true`, the map also shows non-cloud-optimized GeoTiff files by default.
+Otherwise (`false`, default), it only shows COGs and you can only enforce showing GeoTiffs to be loaded with the "Show on map" button but they are never loaded automatically.
+Loading non-cloud-optimized GeoTiffs only works reliably for smaller files (< 1MB).
+It may also work for larger files, but it is depending a lot on the underlying client hardware and software.

 ### redirectLegacyUrls

 ***experimental***